Tu — Agent Skill

 }

 Each item is parsed as an expression (or a LocalLet).
 The last non-LocalLet expression is the block’s value.
 Multi-statement blocks compile to an IIFE; single-statement blocks compile to (stmt).
-Note: {} is an empty object literal, not an empty block — write { undefined } if you want a block that evaluates to undefined.
+Note: {} is an empty object literal, not an empty block — write { null } if you want a block that evaluates to an intentional empty value.

 Markup (tag-calls)